 Top 5 Solutions That Are Already Working

 2. Cuba National Literacy Campaign (Cuba).
-In 1961, Cuba sent over 250,000 volunteer teachers to teach illiterate children and adults to read.
-The campaign cut illiteracy from 23.6% to 3.9% in one year.
-About 707,212 people became literate.
+In 1961 Cuba sent over 250,000 volunteer teachers to teach illiterate children and adults to read, cutting illiteracy from 23.6% to 3.9% in one year and making about 707,212 people literate.
 Adult literacy in Cuba is now 99.8%.

 The Bottom Line